Sarah Christman, MSW, LCSW

 I’m a therapist who believes in the power of being heard and understood and that genuine conversation fosters connection and healing.
 I bring a lightheartedness, warmth and empathy to sessions that can help you feel seen and at ease in exploring your truest thoughts and feelings.

 As a therapist, my philosophy is that what we’re struggling with on the surface is often a reflection of the past.
 Our bodies are hard wired to protect us, meaning we often adopt strategies to keep us safe and connected, and maybe those same strategies are the ones that are currently getting in our way.
 Together, we can find ways to manage what’s on the surface (i.e. the regrettable thing you said to your partner, how you say yes when you want to say no, mixed emotions of grief, hypervigilance experienced in social settings, etc.) while also diving deeper into how you came to understand yourself, the world, and your relationships.
+I believe therapy involves a returning to the self.

 A little more about me